Choosing the Right Plasticizer for PVC: A Comprehensive Guide

 Aliphatic Diesters (Adipates, Sebacates, etc.)

 The trade-off is volatility.
-Adipates evaporate more readily than phthalates, so they’re often used in blends rather than as sole plasticizers.
+Adipates evaporate more readily than phthalates, so they’re used in blends rather than as sole plasticizers.

 Benzoate Esters